Frequently Asked Questions

 No, physical cash payments (i.e. bundles of notes) are not possible and are actually illegal for companies.
 And for security reasons our car buying partners never carry cash with them to buy your car, nor do they store any physical cash at collection points.

-You will be paid in cash via a bank transfer straight into your bank account after the successful purchase of your vehicle.
+You will be paid for your car in cash via a bank transfer straight into your bank account after the successful purchase of your vehicle.

 Payment is either immediate (on ‘collection day’) or can take 3-5 days, depending on who you have sold your car to and the service you have selected.